MicrosoftDocs/windows-powershell-docs/docset/windows/failoverclusters/enable-clusterstoragespacesdirect.md

 ### -Autoconfig
 Indicates that this cmdlet that the pool should be automatically created and configured.
-When a pool already exists before S2D is enabled the *AutoConfig* parameter becomes a no-op.
+When a pool already exists before Storage Spaces Direct is enabled the *AutoConfig* parameter becomes a no-op.
 *AutoConfig* is set to true by default.
 If you do not want the pool to be automatically created, but created manually, you should set *AutoConfig* to false.